 3.3.
 Trapping Protocols (Mar 1–Dec 15) – Ladder Water Temperatures < 70F

 3.3.2.
 During lengthy periods of non-use (two days or more), the facility shall be dewatered or the water supply will be shut down.
-The trap should be operated with water supply from the juvenile bypass system to the extent possible rather than diffuser-14 to avoid out-of-criteria flows in the ladder.
-In the event trap temperatures deviate significantly (>2°C) from fishway temperatures when using water from the juvenile bypass system, the facility should switch to using water from diffuser-14, provided flow criteria in the ladder is maintained.
+The trap should be operated with water supply from the adult fishway (diffuser-14) rather than from the juvenile bypass system because of risk of dewatering the adult trap in the event of an emergency close of the JFF primary bypass structure .
 If freezing weather may cause damage during such a non-use period, the facility will be dewatered.

 Comments: